 The History of the British Magical Society

 In 1905 Mr. F.E.
 Walker invited a few magically-minded friends to his home in Birmingham and The British Magical Society was born.
-The Society is considered to be the oldest of its kind in the world.
-For fifty years "Freddie" Walker held the position of Secretary, nursing the Society through two World wars.
+The Society is generally considered to be the oldest continuous of its kind in the world.
+For fifty years "Freddie" Walker held the position of Secretary, steering the Society through two World wars.

-Ernest Noakes, the second President, became a prominent member of the Magic Circle which was formed a month after the inauguration of The British Magical Society and there has been a strong bond of friendship between the two Societies over the years, with many members common to both Societies.
+Ernest Noakes, the second President, became a prominent member of The Magic Circle which was formed six months after the inauguration of The British Magical Society and there has been a strong bond of friendship between the two Societies over the years, with many members common to both.

-Other members have included Gus Fowler, The "Watch King", Clive Maskelyne, Burtini, Milton Woodward of "Wonder Bar" fame and many others, all well known performers throughout the country, whilst an illustrious list of Vice-Presidents included Carl Hertz, remembered for his Vanishing Cage and Canary, and the internationally-known Servais Le Roy, along with stars of television: David Nixon, Robert Harbin, Paul Daniels, Ken Dodd, Wayne Dobson and Past President of The Magic Circle David Berglas.
+Over the years, prominent members have included Gus Fowler The "Watch King", Clive Maskelyne, Burtini, Milton Woodward of 'Wonder Bar' fame and many other well-known performers.
+An illustrious list of Vice-Presidents, past and present, includes Carl Hertz, remembered for his Vanishing Cage and Canary, the internationally-known Servais Le Roy, along with stars of television: David Nixon, Robert Harbin, Paul Daniels, Ken Dodd, Wayne Dobson and Past President of The Magic Circle David Berglas.
 Indicative of the close ties that exist between professional and semi-professional performers.

-In the performing field the B.M.S has always been to the fore.
-On four occasions Members have won the International Brotherhood of Magicians Shield which is recognised as the premier competition award in the country, as well as many other awards for manipulative magic and originality.
+Members are active on the wider magic scene; on four occasions members have won the International Brotherhood of Magicians’ Shield which is recognised as the premier competition award in the country, as well as many other awards for manipulative magic and originality.

-Past Presidents Donald Crombie, Ted Whebell and Tony Shelley as well as members Geoffrey Robinson, Mike Gancia and Milton Woodward, have all been honoured by being elected to the Presidency of the British Ring of the International Brotherhood of Magicians.
-In 1989/90 the Society was very privileged when Tony Shelley was granted the ultimate honour of being made International President of the International Brotherhood of Magicians.
+Past Presidents Donald Crombie, Ted Whebell, Tony Shelley, Mike Gancia, and Neil Roberts, also members Geoffrey Robinson and Milton Woodward, have been honoured by being elected President of the British Ring of the International Brotherhood of Magicians.
+In 1989/90 the Society was privileged when Tony Shelley was granted the ultimate honour of being made International President of the International Brotherhood of Magicians.

-Edward Maurice, author of the book, "Showmanship and Presentation", presented a trophy to the Society, as did Charles Duval’s widow, in memory of her husband, an extremely clever sleight-of-hand performer.
-Both of these trophies are competed for annually but are only awarded if the performance reaches the standard of excellence required.
-A further Trophy for Close-up Magic competed for annually was presented to the society by Ray Bradbury in 1978.
+Edward Maurice, author of the book Showmanship and Presentation, presented a trophy to the Society, as did Charles Duval’s widow, in memory of her husband, an extremely clever sleight-of-hand performer.
+Both these trophies are competed for annually but are only awarded if the performance reaches the standard of excellence required.
+A further Trophy for Close-up Magic competed for annually was presented to the Society by Ray Bradbury in 1978.